Privacy Badger

 How Privacy Badger Blocks Trackers:

-Unlike most anti-tracking tools that rely on large lists of known trackers, Privacy Badger Extension takes a unique approach.
-It doesn’t just block trackers based on a pre-set list but learns to identify and block them based on their actions.
-If a tracker appears repeatedly across multiple sites and seems to be following the user, Privacy Badger will automatically block it.
+Unlike many anti-tracking tools that rely on extensive lists of known trackers, the Privacy Badger Extension takes an innovative approach to protecting user privacy.
+Rather than blocking trackers based solely on pre-set lists, it learns to identify and block trackers based on their behavior.
+If a tracker appears frequently across various websites and seems to be following the user from site to site, Privacy Badger automatically recognizes it as a potential threat and blocks it.

-- Behavioral Patterns: If a tracker appears across several websites, Privacy Badger Extension flags it as suspicious.
+- Behavioral Patterns: If a tracker is present on multiple websites, Privacy Badger Extension flags it as suspicious, indicating that it may be tracking the user across sites.

-- Interactions: If the tracker gathers identifiable data or monitors user behavior, Privacy Badger Extension learns to block it.
+- Interactions: If the tracker is collecting identifiable data or monitoring user activity, Privacy Badger learns from these actions and blocks it to protect the user’s privacy.

 Global Privacy Control and Do Not Track

-- Global Privacy Control (GPC): GPC is a signal sent to websites indicating that the user opts out of data sharing and selling.
+- Global Privacy Control (GPC): This is a signal sent to websites indicating that the user does not wish to share or sell their data.

-- Do Not Track (DNT): DNT is a signal requesting websites not to track the user’s behavior.
-If a tracker ignores this signal and continues tracking, Privacy Badger blocks it automatically.
+- Do Not Track (DNT): This signal requests that websites refrain from tracking the user’s behavior across the web.
+If a tracker ignores this signal and continues to track the user, Privacy Badger automatically blocks it.

-While not all websites respect these signals, Privacy Badger uses them to assess tracker behavior.
-If a tracker disregards your preference not to be tracked, Privacy Badger takes action, blocking it entirely.
-These signals are part of the EFF’s effort to promote greater user control over personal data online.
+Although not all websites respect these signals, Privacy Badger uses them to evaluate the actions of trackers.
+If a tracker ignores the user’s preference to not be tracked, Privacy Badger takes proactive steps to block it.
+These signals are part of the Electronic Frontier Foundation’s (EFF) efforts to give users more control over their personal data online.

 Why does Privacy Badger Extension need to read and change all your data on the websites you visit?